yyldz04/CoiffeurByRabiaCayli/README.md

 ## 📄 License

-This project is private and proprietary to Coiffeur By Rabia Cayli.
+This project is private and proprietary to COIFFEUR BY RABIA CAYLI .

 ---

-**Built with ❤️ for Coiffeur By Rabia Cayli**
+**Built with ❤️ for COIFFEUR BY RABIA CAYLI **